How a C-Arm Works & How We Save You Time & Money

 C-Arm Imager Instrumentation, Techniques, & Costs

-C-Arm instrumentation and cost vary.
+C-Arm instrumentation, techniques, and cost can vary from model to model.
 Understanding your needs and matching them with the proper configuration and technique is one of the first steps to increased efficiency, accuracy, and ease of use.
-Let’s review some of your options below.
+Let's review some of your options below.

 Image Intensifiers